 - 1 pound of sugar

-- Line the oven tray with aluminium foil.
-Peel the onions and wash them.
-Put them on the tray, drizzle them with olive oil and add a pinch of salt.
-Put the oven to 390º F and cook the onions 35-40 minutes.
+- Then, set the oven to 390º F and cook the onions 35-40 minutes.
 Turn them from time to time to make sure they’re roasting through.

-Try it as a spread on whole wheat crackers (just like in the picture).
-A slice of goat cheese and a spoonful of onion jam.
-A delicious and original appetizer that will impress any guest.
+Try it as a spread on whole wheat crackers.
+A slice of goat cheese and a spoonful of onion jam is a delicious and original appetizer that will impress any guest.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - DANE (2015).
 La cebolla de rama o cebolla junca (Allium fistulosum), una hortaliza de gran importancia en la alimentación humana.
 INSUMOS Y FACTORES ASOCIADOS A LA PRODUCCIÓN AGROPECUARIA 1–14.

 - Rev. biol. trop vol.59 n.4 San José Dec.
 2011.
 Uso tradicional de plantas medicinales con acción diurética en el Municipio de Quemado de Güines, Cuba. https://www.scielo.sa.cr/scielo.php?pid=S0034-77442011000400035&script=sci_arttext&tlng=pt